Mohammed-Nasif/S-Quizy-Student-Quiz-App/README.md

 - After The Installation you can now open it on any Code Text Editor (VS Code).

 - You Must First Run the `npm install` in VS Terminal Using in Project File Directions `[Main Dir, Server Dir and Client Dir]` To Install All Required Packages.
-    *You can use ``npm run install-all`` In Main Dir Only and All Packages Will Be installed At One time.*
+    **OR You can use ``npm run install-all`` in Main Dir Only and All Packages will be installed for Client And Server Side at The Same time.**

 - Then You Can Run the Project Using `npm start` in VS Terminal Using in Main Project File Direction To Go Live With The Project.
     *You can use ``npm start`` In Server Dir and Client Dir to run the each one separatly.*

 - Back-End Runs On LocalHost Port 8080.

 - Now you can open the Project on any browser using the localhost of Port: 8000. [http://localhost:8000/]

 # Technologies